 There are two types of Oil Chiller named open loop and closed loop Oil Chiller.

 Closed loop oil chiller

 What is the Difference Between an Open Loop and a Closed-Loop Oil Chiller?

 In an Open Loop Oil Chiller, the refrigerant flows from a tank that is away from it.
-Whereas, in an Open Loop Oil Chiller, the refrigerant recirculates from a tank which is located inside the assembly.
+Whereas, in an Open Loop Oil Chiller, the refrigerant recirculates from a tank that is located inside the assembly.

 What are the Two Types of Heat Exchangers in an Oil Chiller?

 The two types of heat exchangers present in an Oil Chiller are multi-pipe and radiator types.

 How Does the Radiator Type of Heat Exchanger Help the Oil Chiller?

 The heat exchange in a radiator-type heat exchanger uses an air-cooled system to transfer heat in an Oil Chiller.

 What are the Two Freezing Types Used in an Oil Chiller?